syfrtech/svelte-grip/README.md

 {/if}
 ```

-The nice thing here is that svelte-shadow does not interfere with Svelte.
+The nice thing here is that svelte-grip does not interfere with Svelte.
 You can customize styling and animation transitions however you like using native Svelte syntax... which boils down to native HTML + JS 🤩!

 ## FAQ

 ### Why headless / unstyled?

 This allows you to get the functionality you want without being constrained to a particular design style.
-You can use Material UI, Bootstrap, Carbon, Tailwind, or plain-ole CSS if you like.
+This library can be used with any design framework:

+- Material UI
+- Bootstrap
+- Tailwind
+- Carbon
+- plain-ole CSS
+- whatever you want!

 ### Why no .svelte files?